4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 The upper part of this window is designed to manage existing sets of measurements.

-1. List of already defined measurement sets.
+1. Contains a list of already defined measurement sets.
-2. Preview of selected measurement set.
+2. Gives a preview of properties of selected measurement set.

-    Below the list, there are four buttons, which are used to delete, export, import, and edit saved sets of measurement.
+    Four botton placed below the list of efined measurement sets are used to delete, export, import, and edit of saved sets of measurement.

-3. List of measurements currently available in PartSeg.
+3. Contains a list of measurements currently available in PartSeg.
-4. Elements selected for the new measurement set.
+4. Contains a list of elements selected for the new measurement set.
 5. Selects area on which measurement element is calculated:

    * **Mask** - the area of the mask.
    * **ROI** - the area of ROI.
-   * **Mask without ROI** - the area of mask minus area of ROI.
+   * **Mask without ROI** - the area of the mask minus the area of ROI.

 6. Selects how the measurement element handles area components.
-Calculate:

-   * **No** - for whole area.
+   * **No** - measurment will be made for the whole segmented area.
-   * **Yes** - for each component of area.
+   * **Yes** - measurment will be made for each component separately.
-   * **Mean** - for each component of area and then mean value of its.
+   * **Mean** - measurment will be made for each component of area and then mean value will be calculated.

-7. Adding elements to selected
+7. Adding selected elements to created measurement set

-   *  **→** - Move the element to the right list.
+   *  **→** - Moves the element to the list on the right (newly created measurement set).
-   *  **←** - Move the element to the left list.
-May be useful to create a complex one.
+   *  **←** - Moves the element to the list on the left.
+Allows to define new element for the future use.
-   *  **Ratio** - Allow to create a ratio of two measurements result.
+   *  **Ratio** - Allows to create a ratio of two measurements from the list.
-      First select numerator then click **Ratio** then select denominator and press **Ratio** again.
+      First select the numerator, next selecte **Ratio** then select the denominator and confirm with selecing **Ratio** again.
-   *  **Clear** - clear chosen element
+   *  **Clear** - clears chosen element from the list

-8. Control single elements of set:
+8. Controls the position of the single elements on the list:

-   * **↑** - Move selected element up.
+   * **↑** - Moves selected element up.
-   * **↓** - Move selected element down.
+   * **↓** - Moves selected element down.
-   * **Remove** - Remove selected element.
+   * **Remove** - Removes selected element.

 Measurements
 ^^^^^^^^^^^^